British Author. overthinks everything (including this)

 Located in a small welsh village

 My creative studio, Olewydd, is based in a small Welsh village.
 Malheureusement, it’s less Parisian garett, more Victorian mid-terrace spare bedroom.
-A surprising amount of craziness takes place here, inspiring a number of different plots in my books.
+A surprising amount of craziness takes place here in this three-street-wide village, inspiring a number of different plots in my books.
 It’s located less than 60 minutes outside of Cardiff (the capital of Wales) and has easy access to the mountains, the city, and the seaside.
 This allows me to frolic in the countryside, explore castles, and shop at all the major fashion stores, sometimes all in the same day.

 Solène